upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       ```

       **For specific age groups or genre combinations:**
+      - "Family" genre is always mandatory (first nested query with match)
-      - Use multiple genre names in the `terms` query (e.g., ["Family", "Science Fiction"] for sci-fi suitable for children)
+      - Add additional genres in a separate nested query with terms (e.g., ["Science Fiction"] for sci-fi, ["Animation"] for animated movies)
-      - Include `Animation` genre for younger children unless they are specifically asking for non-animation content
+      - This ensures movies MUST have Family genre AND any additional requested genres
       - Add vote_count filter to ensure quality movies
       - Sort by vote_average for best-rated results